kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 We used to define `pub fn parquet_writer<R: RecordWriter<R>>...` in our `project_parquet` but after switching to the newer version of `parquet` there was no need in it.

-After the file is written to parquet format it needed to be uploaded to S3 bucket.
+After the file was written to parquet format, we needed to upload it to S3 bucket.

 ## AWS